-The Upper and Lower Viewpoints at Dodd Wood – open April to August.
+The Upper and Lower Viewpoints at Dodd Wood – following Government directives, have not been manned in the 2020 season

 There are two viewpoints at Dodd Wood, the Lower and the Upper.